-Academic Honesty:
+Academic Integrity:

 Somerset College Preparatory Academy encourages each of its scholars to actively participate in the learning process.
 It is the school's expectation that scholars, over time, will be increasingly able to learn on their own and produce work that shows their integrity and their efforts.
-This development requires special care in maintaining an attitude of academic honesty through the scholar's four years at SCPA.
+This development requires particular care in maintaining an attitude of academic integrity through the scholar's time at SOMERSET COLLEGE PREP.